vahidAK/NanoMethPhase/README.md

   --columns COLUMNS, -c COLUMNS
                         Comma seperated Columns in the methylation frequency files that include the following information,
-                        respectively: chromosome start strand coverage
+                        respectively:chromosome start(CG_position) strand
-                        methylation_frequency.
-If the methylation frequency
+                        coverage methylation_frequency.If the methylation
-                        file does not have strand level information then just enter columns number for chromosome start coverage methylation_frequency.
-Default is that your input
+                        frequency file does not have strand level information then just enter columns number forchromosome
+                        start(CG_position) coverage
+                        methylation_frequency.Default is that your input files
-                        files are already in a format required by DSS so you do not need to select any column.
-If you giving as input NanoMethPhase frequency files select
+                        are already in a format required by DSS so you do not need to select any column.If you are giving as input NanoMethPhase frequency files select this:--columns
-                        this:--columns 1,2,4,5,7
+                        1,2,4,5,7.
+When strand column is given the assumption is that negative strand positions are 1 bp greater than positive strand, just like NanoMethPhase's
+                        frequency outputs.
   --coverage COVERAGE, -cov COVERAGE
                         Minimum coverage cutoff.
 Default is 1.
 It is recommended that do not filter for coverage as DSS R package will take care of it.
+For strand-level inputs, this coverage is per-strand.
+When no --columns is given, coverage option is skipped.
   --Rscript RSCRIPT, -rs RSCRIPT
                         The path to a particular instance of Rscript to use.
   --script_file SCRIPT_FILE, -sf SCRIPT_FILE